Toronto's Non-Resident Speculation Tax: What Are The Impacts?

 In any case, Premier of Ontario, Kathleen Wynne, said further intervention has not been ruled out if the GTA's housing market continues its recent growth despite the new measures.

-While the full impact of the NRST’s introduction becomes clear in the coming months, we will continue to work closely to inform, consult and support clients in response to the changes, and maintain our focus on successfully meeting the needs of relocating employees.
+While the full impact of the NRST’s introduction becomes clearer, we will continue to work closely to inform, consult and support clients in response to the changes, and maintain our focus on successfully meeting the needs of relocating employees.

 This article/blog is provided by SIRVA solely for informational purposes.
 SIRVA is not providing legal advice, opinions or recommendations with respect to the tax, its requirements, application, impact or enforcement.
 Because each situation is different, expert legal and tax advice is recommended.
 SIRVA is providing a general review of key areas of attention based upon the governmental releases and publications on the subject matter, and SIRVA’s experience in the market.
 To the extent possible, SIRVA endeavors to locate and obtain reliable and accurate information.
 However, neither SIRVA nor its respective associates, agents and representatives shall be deemed to make or have made any representations as to the accuracy or completeness of any information provided.
 SIRVA makes no representations or warranties concerning the tax applicability, tax effectiveness or its consequences or impact, and SIRVA waives any and all obligation and responsible for any tax liability resulting from any reliance or action taken based on this information.